neoforged/.github/primers/1.21.9/index.md

 - `net.minecraft.client.animation.definitions.CopperGolemAnimation` - The animations for the copper golem.
 - `net.minecraft.client.data.models.BlockModelGenerators`
     - `and` - ANDs the given conditions together.
-    - `createShelf` - Creates a shelf block state.
+    - `createShelf` - Creates a shelf block state from a base and a particle texture.
     - `addShelfPart` - Adds a variant for a model for all the shelf's states.
     - `forEachHorizontalDirection` - Performs an operation for a pair of directions and rotations.
     - `shelfCondition` - Constructs a condition based on the state of the shelf.